- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka, and John Appleby provide oodles of false information around HANA’s performance.

 A vendor would never release a benchmark, which showed it as losing to a competing vendor across the board.
-The result of the reference would have to be positive for the vendor in some dimension, and more positive than negative for the results to be released.
+The reference would have to be positive for the vendor in some dimensions and more positive than negative for the released results.

 “…studies about antidepressants made the drugs appear to work much better than they did.
 Of 74 antidepressant studies registered with the FDA, 37 studies that showed positive results ended up being published.
 By contrast, studies that showed iffy or negative results mostly ended up going unpublished or had their data distorted to appear positive, Turner found.
 The missing or skewed studies helped create the impression that 94 percent of antidepressant trials had produced positive results, according to Turner’s analysis, published in the New England Journal of Medicine.
 In reality, all the studies together showed 51-percent positive results.”